 It’s no easy task to steer a nation from autocracy to liberty, even when you really want to.
 It’s rare to find examples of democracy and freedom just ‘switching on’ after a period of absolutism.
 Myanmar’s army spent too much time consolidating its wealth, freedom and power-base to simply disappear overnight.
 The recent easing of control, and greater freedom of information, means that the rest of us can now see Myanmar’s internal rifts playing out.
 Nonetheless, the country has joined the global conversation, and it remains encouraging to see the nation working out how to develop a functioning infrastructure and forging relationships with world leaders.

 If you’re ethically-minded and worried about travelling to Myanmar, we really recommend that you read up on the background, and understand that we do our utmost to make sure that all the income we introduce - to all our destinations in Asia, and not just Myanmar - goes directly to locals, not governments.
-(For the latest information and guidance regarding the Rohingya situation in Myanmar, please read this page.)

 If you’re concerned for your own wellbeing, the UK Foreign Office warns against travel to specific areas where conflict has occurred, but the hostility in Myanmar has been between local religious and ethnic groups, and not directed against visitors.